 - 30 General cases 20 first scrub, 10 second scrub or a total of 30 first scrub. - 90 Surgical Specialty cases 60 first scrub, 30 additional cases may be first or second scrub (Cardiothoracic, ENT, Eye, GU, Neuro, Ob-Gyn, Oral/Maxillofacial, Orthopedics, Peripheral Vascular, Plastics, Procurement/Transplant) - Minimum of 60 specialty cases must be performed in the first scrub role and distributed amongst a minimum of four surgical specialties - A minimum of 10 cases in the first scrub role must be completed in each of the required minimum of four surgical specialties (40 cases) - The additional 20 cases in the first scrub role may be distributed amongst any one surgical specialty or multiple surgical specialties. - 10 diagnostic/endoscopy cases and 5 vaginal delivery cases may be applied toward the second scrub cases. - All clinical case experiences should be recorded in the clinical case log, even if the cases do not count toward completion of the clinical case requirement (e.g.: observation cases). - Student clinical case logs should clearly indicate the number and type of cases completed, the role of the student in each case, as defined in the CCST6e, and the ability to verify each case (student and faculty signatures and dates). - The students will have a Clinical Breakout Session during the last week of each clinical rotation (Fall, Spring and Summer).
-At this time, all verification of cases will take place. - \\ Scrubbed clinical cases are good for 1 year and will be documented in E\value by the student weekly, then verified by Clinical Coordinator. - \\ Students are required to enter their clinical cases into the E\Value data base.
-E\Value is a Healthcare Education Management online system that provides the program an oversight of the students' clinical case count.
-The student will log all case from their clinical rotation to include observation, first scrub and second scrub cases in E\Value by the end of the Friday of the clinical week.
+At this time, all verification of cases will take place. - Scrubbed clinical cases are good for 1 year and will be documented in Evalue by the student weekly, then verified by Clinical Coordinator. - Students are required to enter their clinical cases into the EValue data base.
+EValue is a Healthcare Education Management online system that provides the program an oversight of the student's clinical case count.
+The student will log all case from their clinical rotation to include observation, first scrub and second scrub cases in EValue by the assigned due date see course syllabus.